 The MPO implemented one survey during the LRTP update to gather information on the public's transportation needs and help prioritize projects.
-The surveys were posted on the LRTP webpage of the MPO website and also distributed through electronic notifications, social media, public engagement tools, and at information booths.
+The surveys were posted on the LRTP webpage of the MPO website and also distributed through electronic notifications, social media, public engagement tools, and at the information booth.